-Delivering constructive feedback to employees is a top-tier leadership skill.
+Delivering constructive feedback to direct reports is a top-tier leadership skill.
 Done well, it inspires staff to improve their performance and take ownership of their careers.
 Done badly (or not at all), it can cause team members to lose focus and motivation.
 Here are six tips for delivering professional feedback that makes a positive difference.

 1. do your prep

 It’s essential to show the person receiving the feedback that you’ve given careful thought to the issue.
-If it helps, make yourself a crib sheet of what you want to communicate, including how the employee’s actions or behavior impacted the organization and what they should do differently in the future.
+If it helps, make yourself a crib sheet of what you want to communicate, including how the employee’s actions or behaviour impacted the organization and what they should do differently in the future.

 If the discussion is about a specific incident, make sure you gather all the facts, including who was involved and what happened.